bhaumiktiwari7/Dynamics/Learning Dynamics with LGNN.md

 ![Image](objective_function.png)

--Learning/Objective function: include constraints and LGNN methodologies to foreshadow the behavior of the dynamics and how it would be on a grpah such as one with LGNN.
+-Learning/Objective function: include constraints and LGNN methodologies to foreshadow the behavior of the dynamics and how it would be on a graph such as one with LGNN.
 The main purpose is optimizing parameters to minimize a specific loss metric, often rooted in physics-based principles or system dynamics.
 This function aims to enhance the network's ability to accurately capture the behavior of the dynamic system under study.
 This function encompasses minimizing the difference between predicted and observed system states or properties, such as energy conservation or predictive accuracy.
 The learning function guides the network's adjustments during training, aligning its predictions closer to the actual behavior of the complex system being simulated.